bstarynk/melt-monitor-2015/README.md

-did in the *MELT plugin*, development of bootstrapped specific languages with a metaprogramming (and metaknowledge, inspired by [J.Pitrat's work and vision](http://bootstrappingartificialintelligence.fr/) approach.
+did in the *MELT plugin*, development of bootstrapped specific languages with a metaprogramming (and metaknowledge, inspired by [J.Pitrat's work and vision](http://bootstrappingartificialintelligence.fr/) approach).
 The *MELT monitor* will have some DSL and more and more of its code will become self-generated.